 More recently, we have discovered that germylenes are capable of intermolecular C-H insertion reactions.
 Specifically, they react with the a-CH bonds of nitriles as shown in the scheme below (JACS 2001, 123, 982-983).

 We have also made a very interesting discovery in the area of phenone activation.
 Germylenes can quantitatively and quickly convert the phenone functional group to a conjuated triene.
 We are working to exploit this reaction in the arena of organic synthesis.
 An ORTEP diagram from the X-ray crystal structure analysis of germylene bound to propiophenone is shown below.
 This work was published as a series of papers in Organometallics.
 (2002, 21, 457-459; 2003, 22, 4613-4615; 2003, 22, 3222-3229).

-The current focus of our organometallic research involves CH-activation leading to the direct formation of Ge or Sn bonds and the subsequent use of these materials for synthetic applications.
+Additional work on CH-activation lead to the direct formation of Ge or Sn bonds and the subsequent use of these materials for synthetic applications.

 Unfortunately after many failed attemps to get funds, this project has been placed on a hiatus.